beginning of content

 Genital warts may be treated with:

 During pregnancy, some of these treatments are not recommended.
-Your doctor will suggest a treatment option which is best suited for you.
+Your doctor will suggest a treatment option that is best for you.

-Treating your warts doesn't cure the infection.
-Rather, treatments get rid of the warts you can see.
-Some people choose to treat their warts because they do not like how they look, or other symptoms bother them, while other people choose to leave them alone.
+Treating your warts does not cure the infection.
+Treatments get rid of the warts that you can see.
+Some people choose to treat their warts because they do not like how they look or because other symptoms bother them.
+Other people choose to leave them alone.

-For some people, the warts can go away on their own within 2 years.
-However if you have a weakened immune system, they may not go away.
+For some people, the warts can go away on their own.
+However, if you have a weak immune system, they may not go away.

 Treatments for other types of warts are not suitable for genital warts.
 See your doctor to discuss treatment options.